Gary Glitter: Mainstream success

 "Rock and Roll" was followed by other successes over the next three years.
-Glitter, backed by the Glittermen/the Glitter Band on stage, competed with Sweet, Slade and T. Rex for domination of the charts.
+Glitter, backed by the Glittermen/the Glitter Band on stage, competed with David Bowie, Elton John, Sweet, Slade and T. Rex for domination of the charts.
 To reinforce his image, he reportedly owned 30 glitter suits and fifty pairs of silver platform boots.
 He also released several singles which became UK Top 10 hits, with "I'm the Leader of the Gang (I Am)" being his first single to reach the number-one position in the summer of 1973, and "I Love You Love Me Love", its follow-up, his second.
 Even an atypical ballad, "Remember Me This Way", went to No. 3.
 He had eleven consecutive Top 10 singles, from "Rock and Roll, Parts 1 and 2" in 1972 to "Doing Alright with the Boys" in the summer of 1975.
 "Rock and Roll (Part 2)" caught on as a popular sports anthem in North America.

 Despite his success in the UK, Glitter never made the same impact in America where, at best, glam rock was seen as a curiosity.
 Glitter had one more entry on the US charts with "I Didn't Know I Loved You (Till I Saw You Rock and Roll)"; after that, the closest chart success for Glitter was a cover recording of "I'm the Leader of the Gang (I Am)" by Brownsville Station.

 After "Doing Alright with the Boys", Glitter won the award for Best Male Artist at the Saturday Scene music awards hosted by LWT.
 His next release was a cover of the Rivingtons' novelty nonsensical doo-wop song "Papa-Oom-Mow-Mow", but it got no higher than No. 38 on the British charts.
 After subsequent releases stalled in similar fashion, Glitter announced his retirement from the music industry to start a family life with his new partner in early 1976.
 That same year, his first hits package, simply titled Greatest Hits, was released.
 It entered the UK Top 40 best-seller charts.
 A similar budget album, entitled I Love You Love Me Love, was issued by Hallmark Entertainment the following year.